 Public access to course evaluations is available via the public reporting portal.* The public portal provides quantitative summary reports of all evaluated courses but does not include responses for the free-response section.
 Free-response comments are viewable only by the instructor via a unique login (see How to View Survey Results for more information).

-Due to the impact of COVID-19, data for Spring 2020 are not included in the public reporting portal.
-Please e-mail us at email@example.com if you would like to make a public records request for information about a Spring 2020 course.
+Due to the impact of COVID-19, data for Spring, Summer, and Fall 2020 are not included in the public reporting portal.
+Please e-mail us at email@example.com if you would like to make a public records request for information about a course offered during that time frame.
 Be sure to include the course number, section number, and instructor name in your request.

 We protect the anonymity of students in every course evaluation survey submitted.
 FSU contracts with an outside vendor, EvaluationKIT, to manage and store evaluation data.
 Instructors do not have access to which students responded.
 FSU technology administrators do not have access to a student’s identifying data on any evaluation.